What Makes a Divorce No-Fault?

 However, Maryland is also a state that recognizes no-fault divorce.

 What is this, exactly?
 By definition, no-fault divorce refers to marriages that suffer an “irretrievable breakdown”, or where a couple suffers from “irreconcilable differences”.
-In essence, the couple simply cannot get along and there are no real paths toward reconciling.
-The vast majority of modern day divorces fall under this category.
+In essence, the couple simply cannot get along, and there are no real paths toward reconciliation.
+The vast majority of modern-day divorces fall under this category.

 No-fault divorces are also called “divorces without grounds”, which is a legally accepted reason.
 If uncontested, this type of divorce can take up to two or three months to finalize due to the lack of complications that a contested divorce carries with it.

-Contested divorces mean that the couple simply cannot come to an agreement on matters like child support, alimony, asset division or so on.
+Contested divorces mean that the couple simply cannot agree on matters like child support, alimony, asset division, and so on.
 This process can last much longer, stretching out over months or even years in some cases.

 No-fault divorces do a lot to help couples get out of relationships that simply do not work for them, though.
-It is a good tool for many across the state wanting to get out of a marriage.
+It is a good tool for many across the state who want to get out of a marriage.